citycoins/api/README.md

 **This is an early stage experiment and will be open-sourced soon!**

+## Implementation

+If you would like to use this with an app, please file an issue or reach out in the [CityCoins Discord](https://discord.gg/citycoins) and let us know, we'd love to credit you here!

+If you'd like to request an endpoint, please [file an isssue](https://github.com/citycoins/api/issues/new) and let us know, this API is meant to evolve!

 ## Endpoint Examples

 - [Get the current Stacks block height](https://api.citycoins.co/stacks-block-height)